 Guide to Building a Killer Restaurant Mobile App

-Technology is quickly becoming one of the biggest forces in creating success for a restaurant.
+Technology is quickly becoming one of the most significant forces in creating success for a restaurant.
 Consumers are demanding convenience more than they ever have in the past.
 They want the convenience of ordering food from the comfort of their home and receiving it at their doorstep, or through carryout.
 And, they want to do this all on their smartphone.
-A restaurant mobile app provides a better customer experience and continuous interaction with your diners.
+A restaurant mobile app provides better customer experience and continuous interaction with your diners.

 Restaurant Mobile App Cost

 A Statista survey shows that “the majority of diners use restaurant mobile apps to view menus and pricing (55%), search for deals (38.2%), order food online (30%), and make reservations (23.8%).”
 If you don’t already have a mobile app, you’re probably wondering how much it will cost you and what your options are.
 Your best choice depends on your budget.

 There are three options for developing an app for your restaurant:

 - Freelance developer: About $50 to $80 per hour